 B2B ecommerce is having a real moment.
 There’s been much in the news recently about B2B Ecommerce predicted to be four times the size of Retail with sales reaching $1.2 billion by 2020.
-It’s never been a more important time for wholesalers and manufacturers to embrace ecommerce to satisfy the growing demands from their trade customers and create new business opportunities through an online channel.
+It’s never been a more important time for wholesalers, manufacturers and distributors to embrace ecommerce to satisfy the growing demands from their trade customers and create new business opportunities through an online channel.

 We’ve observed the following key trends that are set to play out over the course of 2016 and beyond.